 It is possible to owe more money on a house than what the house is actually worth.
+This is called being underwater on your mortgage.
 If you are underwater on your mortgage, there are things you should know about the risks and options you have for refinancing or selling your house.

 Written by Attorney Kimberly Berson.

 Sometimes homeowners will owe more on their mortgage than what their home is worth.
 This is known as an underwater mortgage or an upside-down mortgage.
 The current value of the real estate is less than the loan balance.
 What can you do if you are in this situation?
 Can you sell your home?
 What if you are having difficulty paying your mortgage payments and your mortgage is underwater?
 This article will discuss what an underwater mortgage is.
 It will also discuss how this phenomenon occurs, the risks of an underwater mortgage, and the options available to you if you have an upside-down mortgage.

 How To Know if Your Mortgage Is Underwater

 A mortgage is considered underwater when the outstanding balance due to the lender is more than the current value of the real estate.
 When you have an underwater mortgage, you have no equity in the property nor negative equity.
 Equity is the homeowner’s interest in the property.
 Equity comes after you subtract the mortgage and liens on the property from the market value of the property.

 The first step in determining whether your mortgage is underwater is to find out what the outstanding balance due on the mortgage is, which may be referred to as a payoff amount.
 The payoff will include the principal balance (the original amount you borrowed), interest, and any other fees that you owe.
 You may request a payoff statement from your lender or your loan servicer.